rpl-bonn/learn-perceive.github.io/src/content/opportunities.md

 ## PhD Positions

-We are hiring for PhD positions from autumn 2024 onwards.
 Please reach out if you are interested to be part of our new lab on robot perception and learning.

 Candidates should have a MSc degree in computer science or engineering with excellent grades and a focus on courses in computer vision, robotics, and machine learning.